 Untold Horror is a multi-media brand for genre fans that’s dedicated to exploring the greatest horror tales almost told – and bringing some of the stillborn stories back to life.
-The brand is anchored by the currently in-development Untold Horror multi-part documentary series, created, produced and written by former Editor-in-Chief of Rue Morgue magazine Dave Alexander and Mark Pollesel, produced and directed by Bob Barrett and produced, edited and animated by Kevin Burke.
+The brand is anchored by the currently in-production Untold Horror multi-part documentary series, created, produced and written by former Editor-in-Chief of Rue Morgue magazine Dave Alexander and Mark Pollesel, and produced and directed by Bob Barrett.

 Hosted by Alexander, the multi-part documentary series – which currently has interviews with George A. Romeo (Night of the Living Dead), John Landis (An American Werewolf in London), Joe Dante (Gremlins), Takashi Miike (Ichi the Killer), William Lustig (Maniac), Joe Lynch (Mayhem), Richard Raaphorst (Frankenstein’s Army), Larry Fessenden (Depraved), Richard Stanley (Color Out of Space) and dozens of others – will examine a variety of filmmakers, from Hollywood heavyweights, to independent legends, to award winners and stubborn mavericks, delving into the projects that they’ve spent months, years and, in some cases, decades attempting to breathe life into.